 2. Lead With Your Best Stuff

 According to Ecology.com every day there are 360,000 births in the world.
-Sixteen years ago that was closer to 300,000.
-If your target fans are 16 years olds, that means every day there are 300,000 new potential fans for your band.
+If your target fans are 18 years olds, that means every day there are roughly 300,000 new potential fans for you to attract.
 Think of them when you release content.
 Because every day you have a chance to put your best songs, best photos, best product out there for people to make a choice.
 Conversely when you put bad material out there, you are missing an opportunity.
-Review your material, photos, images, from time to time.
+Review your content, photos, images, from time to time.
 Finally, if you’re not proud of it, or you have something that is an improvement, take them down, or bury them.

 3. Making Money Will Prepare You For Getting Signed